RhythmLunatic/gfl-cutscene-interpreter/GF Syntax Information.md

 The ID 'G11story' is not indexed in EN for some reason.
 It should be G11 dressed in green and maid costume.

+The game's interpreter has no escape character for the line break character `+`.
+Despite this, they still use it.
+Even though it doesn't work properly.

 # Unknown usages

 ## Portrait type specificed without a portrait